BioData-Club/programming-fundamentals/_episodes/04-cond.md

 ~~~
 if (1 < 0) or (-1 < 0):
-    print('at least one test is true')
+    print('at least one part is true')
 ~~~
 {: .language-python}

 ~~~
-at least one test is true
+at least one part is true
 ~~~
 {: .output}